-Leucaena (Leucaena leucocephala) is widelydistributed in the Ogasawara Archipelago.
+Leucaena (Leucaena leucocephala) is widely-distributed in the Ogasawara Archipelago.
 It was introduced in the 19th century as a shade tree for coffee and other crops, and after World War II it expanded in distribution, particularly in abandoned fields.
-Once Leucaena has established, the plant succession will be distorted for the long-term (Yoshida and Oka, 2000), thereby affecting the restoration of native forest ecosystems.
+Once Leucaena forest has established, plagioseresuccession will be observed for the long-term (Yoshida and Oka, 2000), thereby affecting the restoration of native forest ecosystems.